The Cost of Living in Nicaragua 2024

 Food and Drink

+The affordable cost of living in Nicaragua is undeniably boosted by the low cost of food and drink.
+Whether eating in or eating out (sometimes falling under the Entertainment section), you’ll be spending less than in many developed nations, particularly if you eat local!
 With a diet that includes plenty of gallo pinto (the staple rice and beans in most of Central America), fresh fruit and vegetables from the passing veggie trucks and fish, meat and dairy sourced from local vendors, it’s possible for a single person to live on $100 USD a month, only eating at home.
+For a couple, expect to pay over $150 USD a month for groceries and a family of four would likely cost you $300 – $400 USD in monthly groceries.

 For a fee, you can sign up to a delivery service that offers fresh, organic food and of course, many people grow their own fruits and vegetables or have chickens now that they are living in Nicaragua.
 A 5 gallon or 20 liter container of drinking water costs around $2 USD each and local beers are less than $1 each if bought in bulk from supermarkets.
+Certain things such as apples are quite expensive (around $1 each) and for that same dollar you could purchase a pineapple, two dozen bananas, an avocado or even a street food snack.

+Of course, the more you dine out, the higher your cost of living in Nicaragua will be, but it is still a relatively low cost when all things are considered.
+If you eat out at a local restaurant or cafe, you can find breakfasts for $3 or less and cafeteria style lunch options for under $5.
+Eating out at a local restaurant, main dishes hover around the $7 USD mark.
 If you’re looking for a meal at the breakfast spots within the gated communities and walking distance or at mid-range hotels, restaurants or cafes, you’ll find main dishes that cost $10 – $12 USD and it’s entirely possible to have a three course meal for two people, for a simple $30 USD.
 A local beer is around $1.50 and cocktails can be $4 or $5 USD each if you’re drinking.
 Quality and price increase as you move into the higher ranges of entertainment, but many expats living in Nicaragua will eat out at least once a week comfortably.
 On the Emerald Coast, there are restaurants and bars to suit all tastes.

 Transport